cgiacomini/vagrant--kubernetes/examples/004-Cronjobs/README.md

             - date; echo hello from k8s cluster
           restartPolicy: OnFailure
 ```
-when scheduled it start a POD which runs the described bash commands
+The job is scheduled to run every 5 minutes, when scheduled it start a POD which runs the described bash commands
 ```
 # Deploy the cronjob
 $ kubectl apply -f 001-SimpleCronJob.yaml
 cronjob.batch/print-date created

 # Check cronjob after 5 minutes.
-Is still scheduled
+It says that 72s ago a job has been scheduled and executed
 $ kubectl get cronjobs
 NAME         SCHEDULE      SUSPEND   ACTIVE   LAST SCHEDULE   AGE print-date   */5 * * * *   False     0        72s             6m8s